alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-04/day-205/day-205-1-egw.md

 ---
-title: EGW Reading
+title: The Presumption of Saul PP 616-622
-subtitle: The Presumption of Saul PP 616-622
+subtitle: EGW Reading
 ---

-Chapter 60—The Presumption of Saul
+### Chapter 60—The Presumption of Saul

 This chapter is based on 1 Samuel 13; 1 Samuel 14.